Areva: Creation

 Areva was created on 3 April 2001 by the merger of Framatome (later: Areva NP, now: Framatome), Cogema (later: Areva NC, now: Orano Cycle) and Technicatome (later: Areva TA, now: Technicatome).
 It was based on the structure of its precursor, CEA-Industrie.
 Anne Lauvergeon became its first CEO.

 Jean-Pierre Raffarin, the former Prime Minister of France, announced the privatization of Areva in 2003, but it was postponed several times, the French government opting finally for the privatization of GDF and EDF.
 At the end of October 2005, French Prime Minister Dominique de Villepin announced that he had suspended the privatization process.

 In 2003, Areva secured a contract for the Olkiluoto 3 project, which foresaw construction of the third generation EPR-type pressurised water reactor.
 In 2004 a contracted fixed price was established as €3.2 billion.
 Construction started in 2005.

 In 2004, Areva acquired Alstom's transmission and distribution activities, which became Areva T&D. It was sold back to Alstom and Schneider Electric in June 2010.

 On 15 September 2005, Areva and Constellation Energy of Baltimore announced a joint venture called UniStar Nuclear to market the commercial EPR in the United States.
 The joint venture later became UniStar Nuclear Energy in 2007.
 In 2010, EDF acquired 100% of UniStar Nuclear Energy.
 However these plans failed to come to fruition, and in February 2015 Areva suspended the EPR Design Certification Application Review process at the U.S. Nuclear Regulatory Commission (NRC).

 In 2006, Areva created its renewable energies business group.
 Creusot Forge and Creusot Mécanique merged into the Areva group, even though there were quality concerns over Creusot Forge's work.
 In 2007, Areva purchased 51% of offshore wind turbine manufacturer Multibrid.
 Multibrid has been a start-up and German offshore wind pioneer, producing wind turbines in Bremerhaven.
 The innovative M5000 wind turbine has a compact medium speed drive train and carbon rotor blades.
 The patented air treatment to prevent corrosion was unique.
-The turbine design been made by aerodyn Energiesysteme GmbH.
+The turbine was designed by aerodyn Energiesysteme GmbH.